-Solutions that offer building customized websites are a quick-and-easy way to go.
+Solutions that offer customized websites are a quick-and-easy way to go.
 These complete e-commerce platforms will also provide you with a package of tools for running and managing your back-office operations.
-Unlike a simple website, an ecommerce platform enables you to process orders and delivery, track customer information, and update and manage inventory.
-Be sure to look for an ecommerce platform that is simple to use while offering all the tools you need.
+Unlike a simple website, an e-commerce platform enables you to process orders and delivery, track customer information, and update and manage inventory.
+Be sure to look for an e-commerce platform that is simple to use while offering all the tools you need.

 When deciding between these two options, think about what fits your business best and how to stay loyal to your brand and your brand's story.
 The design you choose should represent your business.
-You should use your logo and your brand colors.
-Be sure to upload high-quality, presentable, and professional-looking photos.
+Be sure to use your logo and brand colors.
+Add lots of high-quality photos to your website.
 If you're unsure how to achieve this, we advise hiring a photographer.
 After all, a picture is worth a thousand words.
-Your ecommerce website should be simple to use - for you and your customers.
-When your website is up and running, the following steps are setting up your online store and driving traffic to your website.
+Your e-commerce website should be simple to use--for you and your customers.
+Use the following advice for setting up your online store and driving traffic to your website.